12 Strategy Games Like Chess (But More Fun) — 2026 Guide

 You love the pure strategy of chess.
 The outthinking, the planning, the satisfaction of a well-executed trap.
 But maybe you’re tired of the same openings, or your skill gap with friends makes games one-sided, or you simply want something fresh that scratches the same itch.

-I’ve been playing abstract strategy games for over fifteen years, and I’ve introduced dozens of chess players to alternatives that captured their imagination.
-Here are the ten games that consistently win converts.
+I’ve been playing abstract strategy games for over fifteen years, and I’ve introduced dozens of chess players to alternatives that genuinely captured their imagination.
+After testing and comparing more than 30 chess-like board games, here are the ones that consistently win converts.

-Before the list, let’s define what chess players typically want:
+Before diving into the list, let’s define what chess players typically want from a chess alternative:

 • No luck – Winning should come from better play, not dice rolls or card draws